This is a follow-up from an earlier post, “Stablecoins are doomed to fail,” from December 10th. I’ll keep this one short.

 At this juncture, all I’ve left to say is:

-Remember what I wrote a week ago?
+Remember what I wrote above?

 It may be that this “stablecoin” will recover when the market recovers, or when those with an interest in seeing the project succeed deploy Ether to ensure its price reaches the “correct level.”